 Certain unfranked dividends may be paid to non-resident shareholders under the "conduit foreign income" rules.
 Generally, conduit foreign income represents income and gains made by or through an Australian company that are not taxed at the company level (e.g. foreign non-portfolio dividends and gains on the disposal of certain foreign shares).

 Interest Withholding Tax (IWT)

-Interest paid to non-residents by Australian residents generally attracts IWT at 10% unless either reduced by a tax treaty or covered by certain limited exemptions.
+Interest paid to non-residents by Australian residents generally attracts IWT at 10% unless covered by certain limited exemptions.
+Tax treaties rarely reduce the rates of IWT.

 Royalty Withholding Tax